 Predicting extreme precipitation

-Extreme precipitation is defined as rainfall that is greater than the 99th percentile of historical climate data.
 Extreme precipitation forecasting can be done with climate models and machine learning techniques.
 The climate models are getting better at predicting weather and climate patterns.
 However, they’re still not great at accurately forecasting extreme precipitation.
 The climate model takes in meteorological variables such as temperature, humidity, surface pressure to make a prediction about future extreme precipitation events.
 Meanwhile, the machine learning technique is fed historical data on daily weather patterns along with climate change projections of greenhouse gas emissions to predict how often an area will experience heavy rainfall or snowfall.

 - As per Dr. David Novak of NOAA’s Weather Prediction Center, many events of extreme rainfall share characteristics, such as high moisture and an atmospheric disturbance (i.e., a winter storm, warm/cold front or tropical cyclone).
 The longer these conditions persist in the same place, the more extreme the rainfall you’re likely to have.
 And, it is known that warmer air can hold more moisture, so it stands to reason that a warmer environment overall is capable of generating more extreme rainfall.
-We will thus want to design and perform hypothesis testing around air moisture and warmer air to ascertain the relationship between extreme precipition, air moisture and warmer air.
+We will thus want to design and perform hypothesis testing around air moisture and warmer air to ascertain the relationship between extreme precipitation, air moisture and warmer air.
 Accordingly, use the related features in creating predictive models for predicting extreme precipitation.

-- As mentioned in the previous point, it is the warmer air that can hold air mosture which can possibly result in heavy rainfall after a point.
+- As mentioned in the previous point, it is the warmer air that can hold air moisture which can possibly result in heavy rainfall after a point.
 So, what results in warmer air?
 One of the reason is presence of greenshouse gases in the atmosphere which absorb the infrared radiation from the surface, the atmosphere heats up.
 The goal is to determine what results in greenhouse gases, design and perform hypothesis testing around the reasons for greenhouse gases and appropriately use the information to build the predictive or AI/ML models.

 Modeling carbon sequestration